Shopify/shopify_python_api/README.md

     }
 ```

-Now you can chose which operation to execute:
+Now you can choose which operation to execute:

 ```python
 # Load the document with both queries